A Domain-Knowledge-Aided Deep Reinforcement Learning Approach for Flight Control Design: Deep Reinforcement Learning

 At each time step $t$, an observation $o_t \in \mathcal O$ is generated from the internal state $s_t \in \mathcal S$ and given to the agent.
 The agent utilises this observation to generate an action $a_t \in \mathcal A$ that is sent to the environment, based on specific action policy $\pi$.
 The action policy is a function that maps observations to a probability distribution over the actions.
 The environment then leverages the action and the current state to generate the next state $s_{t+1}$ with conditional probability $\mathcal P \left( s_{t+1} | s_t,a_t \right)$ and a scalar reward signal $r_t \sim \mathcal R \left( s_t,a_t \right) $.
 For any trajectory in the state-action space, the state transition in RL is assumed to follow a stationary transition dynamics distribution with conditional probability satisfying the Markov property, i.e.,

 The goal of RL is to seek a policy for an agent to interact with an unknown environment while maximising the expected total reward it received over a sequence of time steps.
-The total reward in RL is defined as the summation of discounted reward to facilitate temporal credit assignment as
+The total reward in RL is defined as the summation of discounted reward as